campos0318/phylo-pipeline/README.md

 # Phylogenetics Pipeline

-Simple pipeline for building phylogenetic trees using MAFFT and IQ-TREE.
+Simple reproducible pipeline for multiple sequence alignment and phylogenetic tree building using MAFFT and IQ-TREE.

 ---